Participate in PPMI: Focus on Genetics

 Over the past decade, studies of the genetics of Parkinson’s disease have revolutionized the pursuit of a “disease-modifying” treatment — a therapy that can slow or stop the progression of PD.
 Studying people with Parkinson’s and their families is essential to help researchers identify genetic traits that may contribute to the onset and progression of PD.

 The Parkinson's Progression Markers Initiative (PPMI) is The Michael J. Fox Foundation's flagship biomarkers study seeking to learn more about the genetics of Parkinson's disease.
-PPMI is currently studying the connection between PD and having a mutation in the LRRK2 gene — the single most common genetic contributor to PD.
+PPMI is currently studying the connection between PD and having a mutation in either the LRRK2 or GBA gene — both are promising targets of PD research.

 How you can participate